GOMC-WSU/Manual/src/input_file.rst

   .. note::
     - DCDFreq should be used unless the low precision and slower PDB trajectory is needed, perhaps beta and occupancy values are desired.
+The PDB trajectory is much larger and consumes more disk space.
     - The PDB file contains an entry for every ATOM, in all boxes read.
 This allows VMD (which requires a constant number of atoms) to properly parse frames, with a bit of help.
 Atoms that are not currently in a specific box are given the coordinate (0.00, 0.00, 0.00).
 The occupancy value corresponds to the